What is Sysprep used for?

 The disk sequence numbers for installing system in client computers must be the same.
 Move out other disks and only keep the destination disk for image deployment.

-Create system image backup with AOMEI Backupper Server on the central server computer.
-Choosing a network shared folder or NAS as the destination path when creating system backup.
+Create system image backup with AOMEI Backupper Server on Server 2012 (R2).
+Choose a network shared folder or NAS as the destination path when creating system backup.

-4. The status of all client computers will be displayed in the AID.
+3. The status of all client computers will be displayed in the AID.
 When a client computer connects to AID successfully, you can get "Client computers connected".
-Click I confirm all the client computers which need to be deployed are online when all client computers are connected.
+Check I confirm all the client computers which need to be deployed are online when all client computers are connected.
 Then click Next.

-5.1.
-Click Browse to select your image file.
+4.1.
+Click Browse > Add share or NAS device > enter the network path to select your image file.